chris-pearce/scally/components/README.md

 above in the [previous section](#portable-and-robust).

-However saying that this isn't always black and white (like with many things CSS related).
-You will sometimes need to make some slight adjustments when in the context of a component being nested within another component but this should be scrutinised over to make sure it's the most optimal way of handling things as this can be hard to refactor down the track.
+However saying that this isn't always black and white (like with many things CSS related) and you will sometimes need to make some slight adjustments to a component when it's nested within another component but this should be scrutinised over to make sure it's the most optimal way of handling things.

-The last thing you want is a setup where you have many cross dependencies across your components, as things can fast become a house of cards.
+The last thing you want is a setup where you have many cross dependencies across your components, as things can fast become a *house of cards*.

 Here is one example of when you might need to make adjustments to a component when it's nested within another component; say you have a [**Button**](_button.scss)